 In this section, we examine a few avenues by which parental English ability may affect the assessment results from above.
 It may be that a lack of English proficiency limits how parents can assist their children with schooling.
-The education literature has indicated that parental involvement in their children's schooling is associated with higher academic performance both in the short and long terms (Park and Holloway, 2017; Barnard, 2004; Fan and Chen, 2001).
+The education literature has indicated that parental involvement in their children's schooling is associated with higher academic performance both in the short and long terms (Barnard, 2004, Fan & Chen, 2001, Park & Holloway, 2017).
 Yet parents with poor English ability may be less able to render this help, leading to weaker learning for their already disadvantaged children.
-Indeed, among immigrant families, parents' involvement in their children's academic life is positively associated with English language skills and time spent in the U.S. (Ji and Koblinsky, 2009; Turney and Kao, 2009).
-The reasons for this relationship is likely multifactorial.
+Indeed, among immigrant families, parents' involvement in their children's academic life is positively associated with English language skills and time spent in the U.S. (Ji & Koblinsky, 2009, Turney & Kao, 2009).
+The source of this relationship is likely multifactorial.
 For one, a parent cannot easily assist their child with homework that they themselves do not understand.
-Parents with poor English reading comprehension could be expected to face this obstacle on most non-math homework.
+Parents with poor English reading comprehension could be expected to face this obstacle on most nonmath homework.
 Other reasons are less obvious.
-For instance, those who are more proficient in English are also more likely to use a computer (Chiswick and Miller, 2007).
+For instance, those who are more proficient in English are also more likely to use a computer (Chiswick & Miller, 2007).
 Parents with weak computer ability, then, would likely face difficulties assisting their children with online assignments or keeping up with school emails as education becomes more digital.
 Lastly, due to the weaker job opportunities available to workers with limited English, these parents may lack the flexibility necessary to attend parent-teacher meetings or assist with homework.
 Although we cannot directly determine the mechanisms that can affect test scores, we use some proxies for parental involvement that may assist policymakers when addressing disparities amongst children with parents who have varying levels of English proficiency.